 - Good note taking (see below).

 - The ability to give feedback to moderators.
-Stanford is doing some interesting work on giving feedback (pdf, sorry), but generally be direct, specific, and respectful.
+Be direct, specific, and respectful.
 And if you have something nice to say, then please do so!

 - The ability to take feedback when moderating.
 If you can’t take feedback, or you can’t think of any ways you could improve, then moderating just isn’t for you.
 Some people are so naturally gregarious and confident that they lack the self-consciousness that’s so helpful to moderating well.
 Take it as a compliment and let someone else moderate.

 - Effectively synthesizing and applying what you’ve learned.
 (The master, Steve Portigal, has some great material covering this as a podcast, virtual seminar, and slideshare.)

 - Take notes.
 Seriously.
 You’d be surprised how many people get caught up in a session (or bored) and don’t take notes.

 - Be discrete.
 In person, sit behind and slightly to one side of the moderator.
 Remotely, sit off screen or in another room.
 The goal is not to be part of the conversation, distract from the moderator, or contribute to any feeling of self-consciousness for the participant.
 I once was working on-site with a note-taker from my client, who in fact was a Product Manager who turned out to be uninterested in research generally.
 At the participants’ house, the participant sat at his table, I sat beside the table to his right, and the note-taker sat across the table from me, to the left of the participant.
 He found it so distracting to have someone sitting to his left that he kept turning to try to include the note-taker, and finally said, “I’m sorry, I feel like I’m being rude leaving you out of the conversation.”
 Don’t do that.